 What is a black hole?

-In the universe processes take place in which black holes arise.
-This happens, for example, when heavy stars die.
-The violence that goes with it, squeezes the core of the former star so hard that it collapses under its own gravity.
+This question is very relevant to physicists.
+Within these cosmic wolverines they hope to find answers to the greatest puzzles of physics.
+Issues such as: what are the most fundamental building blocks of reality?
+And: is it possible to summarize everything we know about the world in one theory?
+They now come seductively close to that ultimate goal.
+In the universe processes take place in which black holes are formed.
+This happens, for example, when massive stars die.
+The violence that accompanies this compresses the core of the former star so hard that it collapses under its own gravity.
 A cosmic cascade in which everything is compressed into a single point.
-A black hole is a point in space from which you can never escape again.
-In 1915 the German physicist Karl Schwarzschild was the first to show that, based on Einstein’s general theory of relativity, that it’s possible to make objects so heavy that even the light can no longer escape their gravity.
-Such objects, due to their insanely large masses, eventually gather together in a single, literal point: a spot without dimensions, a ball with a diameter of zero.
+A black hole is a point in space from which you can never escape.
+In 1915, German physicist Karl Schwarzschild was the first to demonstrate, using Einstein’s theory of general relativity, that objects could be made so heavy that even light could no longer escape their gravity.
+Due to their insanely large mass, such objects eventually converge into a single, literal point: a place without size, a sphere with zero diameter.
 Physicists later called that bizarre point a singularity.

 Black holes are extreme.
 “It is completely impossible to describe them with our current physics,” says astronomer Heino Falcke.
 That’s because of a notorious problem in physics: its two main theories – Einstein’s Theory of Relativity and Quantum Theory – have no way of working together.
 When physicists want to stick both together, things go wrong.
 Their formulas suddenly give completely ridiculous answers.
 The gaze of many physicists is therefore firmly focused on black holes.
 The supposed singularities in the interior of those holes can only be described with a combination of both theories.
 Black holes probably provide insight into how quantum theory and relativity merge.